aave/aip/content/aips/4ECDBF0FEEB4-AIP-ADD-STETH-TO-AAVE-V2.md

 The goal of listing stETH on AAVE v2 market is to provide the ability to deposit stETH into AAVE and allow to use it as collateral.
 There is no intention to enable borrowing of stETH on AAVE v2 market.

 ### Motivation
 Listing stETH on AAVE can work to attract a larger audience to both AAVE and Lido.
-More ETH staked with Lido would subsequently benefit the decentralization and security of the Ethereum network, to the benefit of the community as a whole. stETH would likely bring new borrow demand to AAVE as market participants look to borrow against stETH or lend their stETH for a yield.
+More ETH staked with Lido would subsequently benefit the decentralization and security of the Ethereum network, to the benefit of the community as a whole. stETH would likely bring new borrow demand to AAVE as market participants look to borrow against stETH.

 stETH makes a perfect DeFi collateral and is beneficial for a number of reasons covered in the Specifications section of this AIP.